 If you need to have someone with you to support you, you can bring one adult from your household.

 If you need to bring someone who is not from your household, or you also need support from an interpreter or support worker please contact us.

 Please do not bring children with you to your assessment.
 If you have children and cannot make childcare arrangements, please contact us straight away using the contact details in your appointment letter so they can discuss the best way to carry out your assessment.

 If you have a telephone assessment you can have someone with you at your telephone assessment to offer help and support.
 This would usually be the person who knows you best and understands you and your needs.
 For example, this may be a relative, support worker or friend but they must be 16 years old or over.
 They may be able to speak on your behalf and can offer useful support.
 However, the assessment will focus on you and the answers you give.

-If your support worker/friend cannot be with you in person as a result of the current Government guidelines on social distancing, we can add them to the telephone call.
+We can add your support worker or friend to the telephone call if needed.
 We will ask you for their number and they will need to be ready to answer the phone at the time of your appointment.

 – Your appointment letter.

 – Proof of identity.
 This can be your passport or three other different types of identification such as a birth certificate, driving licence and a utility bill.

 – Tablets or other current medication, such as inhalers.